ravenleeblack/modern_ide/00_Project_Goals/README.md

 ![compiler_options](https://github.com/ravenleeblack/Illeshian-Ide/assets/76606152/aedea48b-15cb-4834-8d80-f31305f03432)

 The program button should be a drop down list of the availabe compilers or assemblers connected to it.
 With the compiler selected and the path set it wold compile the right files on the right path.

-4) Syntax formatting
-5) Theme setting so the user can set thier own.
-6) precise and wordy debugger that displays in output window.
-(In my compiler I get down on describing where the errors are coming from).
-7) plugin framework so that most of these things can be achieved.
-8) Evetually a plug in that will allow to use the terminal window.
-Would like to create my own terminal commands and a new version of make eventually.
-9) hex reader (displays in it's own window) with color formatting
-10) binary reader (displays in it's own window) with color formatting
-11)  A real dockable system